KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a failure occurs in a managed thread after the underlying operating system thread has been started, but before the thread is ready to execute user code.

-    throw [System.Threading.ThreadStartException]::New("a failure occurs in a managed thread after the underlying operating system thread has been started, but before the thread is ready to execute user code.")
+    throw [System.Threading.ThreadStartException]::New('a failure occurs in a managed thread after the underlying operating system thread has been started, but before the thread is ready to execute user code.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.ThreadStartException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Threading.ThreadStartException.aspx)